What is a Personal Budget?

 What is the scope for a Personal Budget?

-Health: Personal Health Budgets for healthcare are not appropriate for all of the aspects of NHS care.
+- Health: Personal Health Budgets for healthcare are not appropriate for all of the aspects of NHS care.
 Since April 2014, everyone receiving NHS Continuing Healthcare (Adults -18 years of age and over) has had the right to ask for a Personal Health Budget.
 From October 2014 this group have 'a right to have' a Personal Health Budget and is available in city.
-However, the Continuing Care Framework for children (0-18 years of age) is currently not operational and is being developed.
 From April 2015 Personal Health Budgets including direct payments should be an option for people with long-term health needs.
 This includes people who use NHS services outside NHS Continuing Healthcare.

-Social Care: Under the Care Act 2014 people over 18 with eligible care and support needs have a right to request a direct payment to meet some or all of their care and support needs (this covers people with and without capacity to request a direct payment).
-For children and young people under 18, local authorities are under a duty to offer direct payments for services which the local authority may provide to children with disabilities, or their families.
+- Social Care: Under the Care Act 2014 people over 18 with eligible care and support needs have a right to request a direct payment to meet some or all of their care and support needs (this covers people with and without capacity to request a direct payment).

 What can direct payments be used for?

 As part of a Personal Budget, a direct payment can be made directly to the child's parent, the young person or their nominee, allowing them to arrange provision specified themselves.

 However, local authorities cannot make direct payments for the purpose of funding a school place or post-16 institution.

 Direct payments for health require the agreement of a Care Plan between the CCG and the recipient.
 (This requirement can be fulfilled by sections G and J of the EHC Plan as long as it includes the stipulated information).

 Each request for a Personal Budget will be considered on its own individual merits.